KarthikPrabhu23/CKA-2025/README.md

 ## 25. Deployment with Anti-Affinity and Multiple Containers

 Create a Deployment named `deploy-important` with 3 replicas.
 The Deployment and its Pods should have label `id=very-important`.
-First container named container1 with image nginx: I-alpine.
-Second container named container2 with image google/pause.
-There should only ever be one Pod of that Deployment running on one worker node, use topologyKey: kubernetes.io/hostname for this.
+- First container named `container1` with image `nginx:1-alpine`.
+- Second container named `container2` with image `google/pause`.
+There should only ever be one Pod of that Deployment running on one worker node, use `topologyKey: kubernetes.io/hostname` for this.

 **Namespace:** `project-tiger`